peermaute/advent-of-code-2023/README.md

 ## Structure

-Each day has its own folder in this repo.
+Each day has its own folder under `src/`.
 To find the solution for a specific day, just go to the respective folder.